Roofing dumpster rental in Bolingbrook

 Asphalt Shingle Weight and Tonnage Planning

-Most roofers know three-tab shingles average 250 pounds per square, architectural laminate closer to 400; a 25-square tear-off lands between three and five tons before underlayment, so the weight really matters.
-How does that route to a hooklift truck’s weight limit?
-A 10-yard dumpster caps the haul at roughly one to two tons, so keep shingle bundles stacked low and centered when we set the can.
+Most roofers know three-tab averages about 250 pounds a square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck’s weight limit caps the route.
+How does that translate to a 10-yard dumpster?
+Keep the weight inside on a single pickup by choosing the right can.

 Driveway Placement for Roofing Crew Workflow